BonnierNews/exp-fetch/README.md

 * `freeze`: (default:`false`).
 When this option is set it will freeze the response so it can't be modified.
 * `cache`: (default: `an instance of AsyncCache`) (https://github.com/ExpressenAB/exp-asynccache).
 To disable caching set `{cache: null}`
 * `cacheKeyFn`: (default: caches on the url) An optional formatting function for finding the cache-key.
 One might, for example, want to cache on an url with the get params stripped.
+* `cacheValueFn`: (default: caches the response body) An optional function for change what will be returned and cached from fetch.
 * `maxAgeFn`: (default: respects the `cache-control` header)
 * `onNotFound`: If given a function, it will be called each time fetch encounters a 404
 * `onError`: If given a function, it will be called each time fetch encounters a non 200 nor 404 response